tigran25/ruby-starter-kit/README.md

 bundle install
 ```

+Alternatively if you are using Yeoman you can install it using its generator as described [here](https://github.com/artemv/generator-ruby-starter-kit).

 ## 2 - Using Docker
 * Build the Docker Compose:
 ```
 docker-compose up --build
 ```

+If it complains like "ERROR: The Docker Engine version is less than the minimum required by Compose.
+Your current project requires a Docker Engine of version 1.13.0 or greater."
+that means you have too old version of docker server.
+Check it with command:
+`docker version`.
+Then you can upgrade it with `docker-machine upgrade default`.

 * Go inside the docker container:
 ```
 docker exec -it <docker-image> /bin/bash
 ```

-Alternatively if you are using Yeoman you can install it using its generator as described [here](https://github.com/artemv/generator-ruby-starter-kit).
+Now you can change the source files locally, and the changes will be seen inside docker container transparently - so
+it's rather straightforward way to set up a working dev env.

 # Usage
 Run the app entry point script:
 ```
-repo=octokit.py bin/app.rb
+repo=octokit.rb bin/app.rb
 ```

 Run the guard dev env tool: